Kevin Cassidy: Personal life

-In 2011, Cassidy taught handicapped children songs and how to tie their shoelaces at the Little Angels school in Letterkenny.
+In 2011, Cassidy taught children with special needs at the Little Angels school in Letterkenny.

 Cassidy is a fan of the Celtic soccer team, having been born and spent much of his childhood in Glasgow, Scotland.
 He holds a season ticket for matches at Parkhead.

 While young, Cassidy's childhood Gaelic football heroes were Derry's Anthony Tohill, Seán Óg de Paor of Galway and Donegal's Anthony Molloy.

 After being assaulted on 24 August 2008, Cassidy and his older brother became involved in a dispute with his attackers.
 A court case resulted, though the case took almost four years to come before the court.
 In July 2012, Cassidy was found guilty of affray and sentenced to community service, the judge noting that none of the men involved had appeared in court since that time and none had had any previous offences like it.

 With an associate, Hugh McGinley, Cassidy operates Coláiste Chú Chulainn in Gaoth Dobhair.
 It is a summer residential Gaelscoil for children of primary school age.
 Cassidy and McGinley organise Irish language events in the evenings, including Céilí Mórs and water sports, as well as Gaelic football training, which Cassidy oversees.